pachyderm/pachyderm/doc/docs/1.13.x/how-tos/advanced-data-operations/secrets.md

 1. **As a container environment variable**:

-      In this case, in Pachyderm's pipeline specification file, you need to reference Kubernetes's Secret by its:
+      In this case, in Pachyderm's pipeline specification file, you need to reference Kubernetes' Secret by its:

       - **`name`**
       - and specify an environment variable named **`env_var`** that the value of your  **`key`** should be bound to.